PROLOGUE DC can provide you with:

 Here are some of the projects Prologue DC has completed since its founding in 2014, and some we’re still working on:

-Bygone DC documentary - still photography and footage research for film scheduled to air on WETA-TV on October 11, 2017, at 8 pm.
+Bygone DC documentary - still photography and footage research for film that debuted on WETA-TV on October 11, 2017.

 James Reese Europe American Legion Post 5 – archiving the records and arranging for photo conservation for this historic African-American veterans organization.
-A short video on our work is at https://www.youtube.com/watch?v=pMWfguRjdlU.
+A short video about our work is at https://www.youtube.com/watch?v=pMWfguRjdlU.

 Public Service Commission of the District of Columbia – The First 100 Years/Protecting the Public Interest 1913-2013 (book published in March 2016 by the Public Service Commission).